rachelriv/cmsi386/homework4/README.md

 typechecking the expression.
 I'd feel less worried if I could detect cycles in the type dependency graph.

 7) The stack may have been cleared upon starting the application.
 Thus, every time foo() is called the new activation record ends up exactly where the old one was.
+In addition, many languages, like C, also initialize arithmetic types to positive/unsigned zero if they are not assigned to a value.
+(See <a href="http://c0x.coding-guidelines.com/6.7.8.html">C coding guidelines</a> and <a href="https://stackoverflow.com/questions/1597405/what-happens-to-a-declared-uninitialized-variable-in-c-does-it-have-a-value">this stackoverflow post</a>).
 This behavior is nondeterministic though since on other systems the stack may have not been initialized or cleared.
 Therefore, you cannot count on any specific behavior to be consistent.